How The Beast Of Gévaudan Turned The Idyllic French Countryside Into A Place Of Unprecedented Slaughter

 Public DomainA depiction of the beast published in November 1764.
 It reads, “A picture of the fierce and extraordinary beast that eats girls.”

-That year, a young woman watching a herd of cattle claimed that something terrifying had tried to attack her.
-She described the beast as “like a wolf, yet not a wolf.”
+As Jay Smith wrote in Monsters of the Gévaudan, a young woman watching a herd of cattle on a spring day in 1764 claimed that something had tried to attack her.
+She described the beast as “like a wolf, yet not a wolf” and said she had only escaped with her life because her herd had defended her.

-Two months later, at the end of June, something attacked and killed a 14-year-old girl named Jeanne Boulet while she was watching over her family’s livestock.
+Two months later, a young shepherdess was not as lucky.
+On June 30, something attacked and killed 14-year-old Jeanne Boulet while she was watching over her family’s livestock.

 The villagers might have uneasily dismissed these incidents as par for the course — sheepherding could be dangerous work and attract predators.
 But on Aug.
 8, another girl was killed.
-With her last breath, she described the animal as a “horrible beast.”
+With her last breath, she described the animal that had killed her as a “horrible beast.”

 They knew they had to do something.